Hwangju County: History

 During the Joseon Dynasty, Hwangju was one of the most important cities in the area, leading to the first character of its name to be used in naming North Hwanghae Province.
 In 1930 its importance increased when Songrim, then a township of Hwangju County, was promoted to town status and renamed Kyomipo (Kenjiho in Japanese).
 There, the Japanese built a flourishing steel plant, which brought much prosperity to Hwangju.
 In 1947 Songrim was separated from Hwangju and made a city; since then, the county has been mostly agricultural.
 The old core of the city is still surrounded by its ancient walls.
+In April 2025 it was reported that a new prison is built in the county at 38°39′46″N 125°43′28″E.

 Climate

 Kumchon had a fairly severe climate, with an average temperature of 10.2 degrees.
 Inland, the average January temperature is -7 degrees, while the average August temperature is 25.6 degrees.
 The county receives an average of 1,100mm of rain per year.

 Transportation

 The county is served by the Pyongbu Railway Line, which stops in at Hwangju Station.
 There is also a highway which runs through Hwangju Town.